Neuroscience and Behavioral Biology Travel Grant Awards

-Travel grants are available each fall and spring to undergraduate neuroscience and behavioral biology students.
+These travel grants are available each fall and spring to undergraduate Neuroscience and Behavioral Biology Program students.
 They are open to students who are presenting at a research conference on behalf of their research lab.
-These awards can be used for hotel accommodations, transportation, food, and membership fees.
+These awards can be used for hotel accommodations, transportation, food and membership fees.
+These awards are typically given up to $1,000.
 The program office will email students each semester to give explicit details on the application deadline date.
 Students that are awarded travel grants will be informed of the reimbursement process.

 - Detailed budget